Detention of vulnerable applicants

 During the first 7 months of the pandemic, unaccompanied minors were also subject to fiduciary isolation or quarantine at hotspots.
 In the case of Lampedusa hotspot, unaccompanied minors were kept in social isolation conditions, accommodated in situations of promiscuity with adults, within often inadequate and overcrowded spaces and deprived of their personal liberty.
 In these circumstances, access by unaccompanied minors to dedicated and appropriate health and psychosocial support was significantly compromised.[5]

 CPR: There is no official consolidated data on the number of persons detained in CPRs that declared to be minors and are recognised as such via the age assessment procedure.
-It is known that 19 minors have been released from Rome’s CPR of Ponte Galeria in 2020.[8]
-At least 3 cases of minors who have been repatriated from Turin’s CPR were reported in 2020; in the same CPR, there were several instances in which unaccompanied minors were subjected to age assessment procedures without the involvement of the Juvenile Court and a vulnerable minor was detained during the age assessment procedure in violation of the favor minoris principle.
+One case has been mentioned in Palazzo San Gervasio.[6]
+ASGI book on Turin’s CPR reported 1 case in 2021, regarding the same CPR, of a minor subjected to age assessment procedure without the involvement of the Juvenile Court and detained during the age assessment in violation of the “favor minoris” principle.
+He was released after 95 days of detention based on a medical report that noted “discomfort from reactive anxiety to psycho-somatic symptomatology” and a “reactive anxiety and psychosomatic symptomatology that are expressed in a condition of psycho-emotional vulnerability”.[7]
 It has also been reported that, as in Lampedusa’s hotspot migrants are not able to have their personal data corrected by authorities, many who have been identified as adults in Lampedusa declare themselves to be minors upon arrival in Trapani’s Milo CPR.
-Pending the age assessment, these minors are kept for weeks in the CPR (in a special area that does not fully avoid situations of promiscuity between adults and minors).[9]
+Pending the age assessment, these minors are kept for weeks in the CPR (in a special area that does not fully avoid situations of promiscuity between adults and minors).[8]

 Borders: Cases of de facto detention of minors in border areas have also been reported.
 The Guarantor for the rights of detained persons, who visited the border premises of the border police of Trieste and Gorizia in December 2020, reported critical issues related to the procedure for the age assessment of minors, still in “non-application” of the provisions enshrined in Law 47/2017, in the context of readmissions to Slovenia.
 Even though this procedure should not involve families and vulnerable people, readmissions were also carried out against those who declared themselves to be minors at the border, as reported by the network Tavolo Minori Migranti.
 This practice has been legitimised by two directives on the age assessment of minors sent by the Public Prosecutor to the attention of the Juvenile Court of Trieste on 31 August and 21 December 2020.
 Contrary to the guarantees enshrined in Law 47/2017, these guidelines authorise security forces to carry out an age assessment of persons intercepted at the Italy-Slovenia border with a de visu evaluation: police can consider migrants as adults if there are no apparent doubts about the age of consent of the concerned person, regardless of the declaration of minor age and the consequent judicial review required by law.
 These directives assign a discretionary power to the Public Security authority in identifying the age of migrants and refugees subjected to border controls, contrary to the provisions of Law 47/2017, which states that age assessment must be carried out taking into account identity documents and, if necessary, following a multidisciplinary procedure as part of a proceeding under the jurisdiction of the Juvenile Court.
 In 2020, in at least four cases, the Juvenile Court of Trieste ordered the fulfilment of the procedure for the age assessment of the persons involved, following appeals lodged by minors who had been identified as adults with the result of being placed in adult facilities.[10]